yaikobzeray/dev-journal/activity_log.md

 Set up Docker health checks for the database container before the app tries to connect.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [DOCKER] Wednesday, 21 August 2024 — Entry 2

+Set up docker-compose for local dev: Django, PostgreSQL, Redis, and Nginx all in one command.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*